BetterThanTomorrow/repl-interactor/README.md

 Sadly, VSCode's editor does not support rich HTML embedded in a `vscode.TextDocument`, but the abilty to display interactive graphs, tables, etc. at the REPL is too tempting to pass by.
 Fortunately VSCode *does* support `WebView`, which allows us to have an embedded html view, we need to re-build a syntax highlighting editor, undo/redo support etc from the ground up, which is just a [small matter of programming](http://www.catb.org/jargon/html/S/SMOP.html).

+## Caveat

-Thus, this project was born.
-It is still rather an experiment- since we are an isolated web page within vscode,
+This is still rather an experiment- since we are an isolated web page within vscode, we don't have access to other extension behaviour.
+Perhaps long term this will make the project unviable, but for now, it's worth experimenting.

-Currently what we have is a simple console control, but by layering atop this, more shininess can be added.
+Currently I am still fleshing out the low-level details, it's basically a syntax highlighting readline with all the trimmings you'd expect from modern software (undo management, clipboard, selection, etc)s.

+## Why TypeScript?

+This project is intended for use first off for Calva, however the goal is to generally be useful for anyone.
+Using typescript keeps the bundle size down, and makes the code generally more accessible for those wanting to add a REPL to their favorite languages.

 ## Goals